 13. Tinker Tailor Soldier Spy (2011)

-Another film starring an ensemble of stars, ‘Tinker Tailor Soldier Spy’ is the kind of espionage/detective/spy film without the thrills and shocks of murder investigations but is more of a silent, dark and mysterious take on the genre.
+Another film starring an ensemble of stars, ‘Tinker Tailor Soldier Spy’ is the kind of espionage/detective/spy film without the thrills and shocks of murder investigations but is more of a silent, dark, and mysterious take on the genre.
 An impeccable depiction of John le Carre’s novel of the same name, ‘Tinker Tailor Soldier Spy’ follows a group of British Intelligence officers who try to find a Soviet mole on their team.
 The film is known for its dense and complex plot and its way of uncovering the complexity impeccably.
 ‘Tinker Tailor Soldier Spy’ gives a sense of paranoia as director Alfredson very brilliantly connects the dots to solve the puzzle.
-The film stars Gary Oldman, Colin Firth, Mark Strong, Ciaran Hinds, Toby Jones, Tom Hardy, and Benedict Cumberbatch in lead roles, all of whom stands as the pillars of sublimity and exquisiteness in British film industry.
+The film stars Gary Oldman, Colin Firth, Mark Strong, Ciaran Hinds, Toby Jones, Tom Hardy, and Benedict Cumberbatch in lead roles, all of whom stand as the pillars of sublimity and exquisiteness in the British film industry.

 Read More: Movies Like The Butterfly Effect

 12. The Usual Suspects (1995)